 How users experience the contextual help button Touchpoint

-- Users on your site or in your product have a question, see a contextual help button, and click it:
+- Users on your site or in your product have a question can see and click a contextual help button.

 - An interactive pop-up window displays the page you designated during setup and users have the option to browse further: